Set up no-code AutoML training with the studio UI

-In this article, you learn how to create, explore, and deploy automated machine learning models without a single line of code in Azure Machine Learning studio.
+In this article, you learn how to set up AutoML training runs without a single line of code using Azure Machine Learning automated ML in the Azure Machine Learning studio.

-Automated machine learning is a process in which the best machine learning algorithm to use for your specific data is selected for you.
+Automated machine learning, AutoML, is a process in which the best machine learning algorithm to use for your specific data is selected for you.
 This process enables you to generate machine learning models quickly.
-Learn more about automated machine learning.
+Learn more about how Azure Machine Learning implements automated machine learning.

-For an end to end example, try the tutorial for creating a classification model with Azure Machine Learning's automated ML interface.
+For an end to end example, try the Tutorial: AutoML- train no-code classification models.

 For a Python code-based experience, configure your automated machine learning experiments with the Azure Machine Learning SDK.